osmandapp/web/main/docs/user/widgets/configure-screen.md

 </Tabs>

-For Android, the ability to change profiles is presented as their previously added icons at the top of the screen.
-For iOS, you need to go to the three dots menu.
+- For **Android** devices, you can change profiles at the top of the Configure Screen home screen using the profile icons that are available.
+- If you are using an **iOS** device, tap the profile icon in the top corner of the Configure Screen home screen and select the required profile from the list to activate it.

+**Note**
-Note that not all existing profiles are displayed, but only the ones you selected earlier.
+The Switch profile option does not display all existing profiles, but only those that have been switched on in the Settings menu.